erhant/expressjs-web3-starter/README.md

 ## Usage

-Just run `npm install` and then `npm start` to start the server.
+Just run `yarn` to install the packages and then `yarn run start` to start the server.
 An environment file `.env` is required as follows:

 ```bash
 PORT=<the port to listen>